Get Involved! Membership Participation Form (PDF)

 Education.
 OLC members receive reduced registration rates for a variety of events designed to help library staff keep up with the ever-changing world of information science and maintain the excellence that Ohioans have come to expect from their public libraries.

 Information.
-OLC members receive regular updates on news and information that affects Ohio’s public libraries through the OLC website and other electronic communications from the OLC staff and OLC Committees, Divisions, and Chapters.
+OLC members receive regular updates on news and information that affects Ohio’s public libraries through the OLC website and other electronic communications from the OLC staff and OLC Committees and Divisions.

 Support.
 OLC members support and receive the benefit of the OLC’s aggressive and productive advocacy efforts the state legislature, the Governor’s office, and other areas of state government to assure that Ohio’s public library systems are well-funded and maintain their national standing as the very best.

 Growth.
 OLC members have access to numerous opportunities for networking and involvement through OLC committees, divisions, and chapters.
 These opportunites to plan meetings, develop educational programming, evaluate trends, and develop resources for other OLC members help prepare library staff for leadership roles within their own libraries.
 In addition, the OLC’s Jobline provides a listing of career opportunities in library services available in Ohio and the country.

 Community.
 OLC members can learn more about OLC events or connect and share resources online through OLC’s social networking communities.